eclypse-org/eclypse/docs/source/overview/getting-started/topology.rst

 ECLYPSE provides several built-in builder functions that allow you to quickly instantiate commonly used topologies and reference applications.

-These builders return fully initialised :class:`~eclypse_core.graph.application.Application` or :class:`~eclypse_core.graph.infrastructure.Infrastructure` objects with pre-defined assets and flows.
+These builders return fully initialised :class:`~eclypse.graph.application.Application` or :class:`~eclypse.graph.infrastructure.Infrastructure` objects with pre-defined assets and flows.

 .. tab-set::